Sebasxs/dofus-data-decoder/README.md

 # Dofus context generator for Corinna
 Takes Dofus game files and makes them readable:
-- Exported *markdown* files are used for AI context injection.
+- Exported markdown files are used for AI context injection.
 - Data uploaded to the database (or exported as JSON files) are treated as menu components.

-Scripts written for a hispanic community but that can be adapted to any language by changing the `i18n_(lang).json` file and some sentences.
+- Input data must be located in the **`src/input`** folder in JSON format.

-*Input data must be located in the **`src/input`** folder in JSON format.*
+**[Corinna](https://github.com/Sebasxs/Corinna)** is a [hispanic community](https://t.co/pin0Y7mWYp) management system, so these scripts also export data in spanish, but can be adapted to any language by changing the `i18n_(lang).json` file and some phrases.

 ## Breeds
 A brief introduction to Dofus breeds and their gameplay.